-How is Legal Separation Different from Divorce?
+How is Legal Separation Different from Divorce in Alabama?

 There is usually confusion between legal separation and divorce.
 In the Alabama Code Sections 30-2-40, the law states that “A legal separation is a court determination of the rights and responsibilities of a husband and wife arising out of the marital relationship.
 A decree of legal separation does not terminate the marital status of the parties.”